MAYZGitHub/mayz-toc/README.md

 ## Project Plan
 The project will proceed in phases, starting with research and planning, followed by development, testing, and public release.
 The project plan outlines the objectives, timeline, and deliverables, ensuring a structured approach to developing the Trustless OTC solution.
 Key phases include:

-1. Research and analysis of liquidity issues.
+1. Research and analysis of liquidity issues (Completed in Milestone 1)
-2. Creation of a detailed project plan and timeline.
+2. Creation of a detailed project plan and timeline (Completed in Milestone 1)
-3. Development of functional and technical documentation.
+3. Development of functional and technical documentation (Initiated in Milestone 1, to be completed in Milestone 2)
-4. Prototype development, testing, and public release.
+4. Prototype development, testing, and public release

 ## Milestones
 1. **Project Planning, Research, and Technical Documentation**